 I became a biblical scholar by chance, when, as a college student, I signed up for an introductory New Testament course solely because it fit my schedule.
 Once I was bitten by the bug of text interpretation, there was no turning back.
 My field is New Testament, but I have also spent time studying rabbinic writings and the Hebrew Bible.
 Other things I like to do include English Country dancing, making quilts, and living in London.

 New Testament and Christian Origins, Hebrew Bible and early Judaism.
 Dr. Setzer's books and articles focus on social relations between Jews and early Christians, and she has a special interest in North African Christianity and nineteenth-century women interpreters of scripture.
-She has served for several years as chair of the Early/Jewish Christian Relations group at the Society of Biblical Literature, and has been an associate editor of the Journal of Biblical Literature, has been a contributor to PBS website "From Jesus to Christ," and re-established in 2006 the Columbia University seminar on the New Testament, which she chaired for six years.
+Currently an associate editor for the forthcoming Westminster John Knox Study Bible, she has also served for several years as chair of the Early/Jewish Christian Relations group at the Society of Biblical Literature, has been an associate editor of the Journal of Biblical Literature, has been a contributor to PBS website "From Jesus to Christ," and re-established in 2006 the Columbia University seminar on the New Testament, which she chaired for six years.
 She is currently working on a book on the Bible and progressive movements.

 Other books include Resurrection of the Body in early Judaism and Christianity: Doctrine, Community , and Self Definition (Brill, 2004) and Jewish Responses to Early Christians (Fortress, 1994).
 She is also a contributor to Jewish Annotated New Testament, ed.
 Amy-Jill Levine and Marc Z. Brettler.

 She has served on the steering committee for the SBL group, "Recovering Women Interpreters of Scripture" and on the editorial board of The Journal of Biblical Literature.
 She is currently chair of the "Bible in America" group for the Society of Biblical Literature.

-The Bible in the American Experience (SBL, forthcoming, 2020).
+The Bible in the American Experience (SBL Press, 2020).

 The Bible and American Culture.
 A Sourcebook, co-edited with David A. Shefferman (London: Routledge, 2011).